 These include Federal, Italianate, Gothic Revival and Neo-Classical.
 In 1938, the Hewitt family donated Ringwood Manor and its contents to the State of New Jersey and today it is preserved as a historic house museum and State Park.

 House Museum, Carriage Barn, Cemetery

 Guided tours are offered of Ringwood Manor as well as grounds tours and specialty tours throughout the year.

 Guided tours of Ringwood Manor:

-- Children ages 5 and under are free.
+- Children five years of age, and under, are free.